joshjohanning-org/issueops-samples/README.md

 ### Creds

 1. Create a repo secret titled `ADMIN_TOKEN` with the value of a GitHub PAT (or modify the workflow code with the title of the secret with the GitHub PAT)
-1. [Create a label](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels#creating-a-label) titled `new-repo` AND `created`
+1. [Create a label](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels#creating-a-label) titled `create-repo` AND `created`

 ### Labels